 Tenting can sound overwhelming for anyone new to the process.
 We would like to offer you inside knowledge on the tent fumigation procedure so you can feel more comfortable and understand how this process works.
 Below is a step-by-step list of what the fumigation procedure looks like.

-- The procedure begins with a full inspection of your property by an expert termite inspector.
+- The procedure begins with a full review of your property by an expert termite technician.

 - All problem areas are identified.